Skip to main content

 id_tokenFirebase ID token.
 Use as Bearer token for authenticated endpoints.
 Expires after ~1 hour.

-refresh_tokenLong-lived token for getting new id_tokens without paying again.
+refresh_tokenLong-lived token for getting new id_tokens.

 expires_inToken lifetime in seconds (typically 3600 = 1 hour).